gitlabhq/omnibus-gitlab/doc/settings/logs.md

 by default (e.g. see [GitLab CE logging documentation](https://docs.gitlab.com/ce/administration/logs.html)), but until GitLab 12.0 other GitLab components may be using an unstructured format.
-To enable JSON logging for all GitLab components, add these lines to `/etc/gitlab/gitlab.rb`:
+To enable JSON logging for all GitLab components in versions prior to GitLab 12.0 add these lines to `/etc/gitlab/gitlab.rb` and run `gitlab-ctl reconfigure`:

 ```ruby
 gitaly['logging_format'] = 'json'